katur/eegi/INSTALL.md

 # Add local_settings, setting DEBUG=True
 ```

-### Database
+### Set up dev database

 In `eegi/eegi/local_settings.py`, add connection info for dev database.
 This could be a dev database that already exists on another dev
 machine, or a new database on your own machine; you could
-import an existing dump, or you could generate the database schema
+import an existing dump, or you could generate an empty dev database
 from scratch with `./manage.py migrate`; whatever suits your needs.